Ardook/noor/docs/index.md

-##### Noor
+#### Noor
-Noor is a CUDA/GPU Monte-Carlo path tracer that I've been working on for the past couple of years.
-Although Noor is a powerful renderer it's still an experimental one that I wrote as a personal research tool (It is a work in progress).
-I keep rewriting, redesigning, breaking, and fixing it on daily basis, so please keep that in mind if you decide to download the [source code](https://github.com/Ardook/Noor).
+Noor is an experimental CUDA/GPU Monte-Carlo pathtracer.
+It started (Noor 1.0) as part of a final class project (real-time Whitted raytracer) in 2009 and was recently resurrected as a pathtracer to assist me (I am dyslexic) in learning and reinforcing the ideas and the topics covered in the PBRT book.
+Although Noor, in its current state, is a powerful renderer, it's still an experimental one and it's a work in progress.
+I keep breaking, fixing, and rewriting its code on a daily basis.
+So please keep that in mind if you decide to download the [source code.](https://github.com/Ardook/noor)

-The PBRT book has been instrumental in the development of Noor.
-The book has been my constant companion for the past two years.
-Noor started as a completely independent system, as I made progress in its development I gravitated more towards the design of the PBRT system.
-In fact, some components such as the BSDF/BXDF, 1D/2D distributions, and cameras are the CUDA ports of the PBRT ones and as such the credit should be given to them.
-##### Development environment:
+#### Development environment:
 * Windows 10 64 bit
 * Visual Studio 2015 with Visual Assist
 * Nvidia CUDA ToolKit 9.1 and Nsight for Visual Studio